Fungi of New Zealand: Fairy ring champignon: Marasmius oreades

 Also known as 'Scotch Bonnets', these are found from November through May in New Zealand.
 These small mushrooms average 8 cm tall and are named for their unique distribution.
-Fair ring mushrooms form distinctive rings in open fields.
+Fairy ring mushrooms form distinctive rings in open fields.
 There are many stories about this phenomenon such as a witch's dance floor, or even dragon scorch marks.
 These circles are formed by a single fungus with a mycelium network that radiates outward for nutrients.
 When this fungus dies, these mushrooms will pop up again in ring at the edge of the previous mycelium when the conditions are supportive to produce fruiting bodies.
 Each year the ring will get larger in diameter, sometimes as large as 600m.

 A unique feature of this species is that they can dry out and rehydrate multiple times, this has been attributed to high concentrations of the sugar trehalose.
 There is ongoing research into how these mushrooms maintain genetic integrity as the fruiting bodies produced by the mycelia are genetically homogenous.

 These are a popular mushroom in cuisine because they grow in large cohorts and only take a couple of hours to dehydrate in sunlight due to their small size.
 They have an almond-like flavour and are sometimes used in desserts as well as savoury dishes.